ClimateImpactLab/energy-code-release-2020/README.md

 This master readme outlines the process for each step, and each analysis step has it’s own readme and set of scripts and subdirectories.

+**Note, the code in this repo performs the first two steps outlined above**

 ## Description of folders

 `0_make_dataset` - Code for constructing the dataset used to estimate all models described and displayed in the paper